What to Eat After the Stomach Flu or Food Poisoning

-We've all been there: You've just been through a nasty stomach bug or bout of food poisoning and feel weak and shaky...but finally ready to eat something.
+You've been there: A nasty case of the stomach flu or a random bout of food poisoning hit you, and you feel weak and shaky...but finally ready to eat something.
 What to try?
-Here, registered dietitians share their tips for what to eat and drink to restore your energy and rehydrate so you can start feeling like a functional human again.
+Here, registered dietitians share their tips for how to rehydrate and what to eat when you have the stomach flu so you can start feeling like a functional human again.
 (P.S.
-Here's how to figure out if you have a stomach bug or food poisoning.)
+Here's how to figure out if you have the stomach flu or food poisoning.)

-"These early forays back into solid-food territory are also when you want to start incorporating more fluids to rebalance electrolytes and ease digestion gently, Jessica Spiro, R.D. adds.
-"The worst thing that generally happens after a stomach bug or food poisoning is dehydration, so replenishing fluids is incredibly important.
+"These early forays back into solid-food territory are also when you want to start incorporating more fluids to rebalance electrolytes and ease digestion gently, adds Jessica Spiro, R.D.
+"The worst thing that generally happens after the stomach flu or food poisoning is dehydration, so replenishing fluids is incredibly important.
 Soups, smoothies, and water-rich fruits and veggies (think cucumbers and watermelon) are excellent ways to rehydrate."

 Wait, isn't that for kids?
 Actually, many doctors and dietitians recommend Pedialyte for preventing or treating dehydration in adults too, especially for those who don't know what to eat after stomach flu.
 "I usually recommend Pedialyte to help clients replenish their electrolytes since it's easy on the stomach, especially the unflavored version," says Angie Asche, R.D., of Eleat Sports Nutrition.
 Find it online or at your local drugstore either as a solution or as powder packets you can add to water.
 (Related: Everything You Need to Know About Sports Drinks)

-Once you're feeling up to it, "try kefir and yogurt to replenish beneficial gut bacteria after a bout of GI distress," Bonanni recommends.
-It's also helpful for introducing more protein, Asche adds, which will help stabilize your blood sugar to stave off energy-sucking crashes—and help you feel stronger.
+Once you're feeling up to it, "try kefir and yogurt to replenish beneficial gut bacteria after a bout of GI distress," recommends Bonanni.
+It's also helpful for introducing more protein, adds Asche, which will help stabilize your blood sugar to stave off energy-sucking crashes—and help you feel stronger.

 Steering clear of lactose?
-Try a non-dairy yogurt like Daiya's new Greek yogurt alternative, which offers up 8 grams of protein and the beneficial bacteria you need.
+Try a non-dairy yogurt like Daiya's Greek yogurt alternative, which offers up 6 grams of protein and the beneficial bacteria you need.
 Plain is your best option, but even the fruit flavors are lower in sugar and don't have any artificial sweeteners—two sneaky irritants you'll want to avoid when planning what to eat when you have the stomach flu.

 Once you're able to tolerate liquids and bland foods, Gabriella Vetere, R.D.N., recommends introducing probiotic-rich foods at least once a day.
 Aside from yogurt and kefir, you can also try sauerkraut, kimchee, or miso.
 Edwina Clark, R.D., loves kombucha, a fermented tea beverage.
 Her pick?
 Ginger kombucha "to restore gut bacteria, ease nausea, and replace fluids."